 Suicidal interest rates and fees

-Personally, I think buying a credit card is like “Putting hand in an open mouth of a sleeping crocodile.
-It is foolish to do that right?
-This is because average annual interest rate for credit cards in India is 41% and its similar throughout the world.
+Personally, I think buying a credit card is like ‘putting hand in the mouth of a crocodile’.
+This is because average annual interest rate for credit cards in India is above 40% and its similar throughout the world.

 The moment you delay in your credit card payment.
 The crocodile wakes up and as your hand is inside its mouth, you can do nothing because you signed up for it.
-Late fee + interest on overdue balance + interest on interest.
+Late fee + interest on overdue balance + interest on interest (compounded).

 Remember what this genius quoted:

 “Compounding is the 8th wonder of the world.
 He who understands it, earns it; he who doesn’t, pays it.”Albert Einstein

 When you sign up for a credit card, you go against the power of compounding.
 There is no other investment product in the world which offers such high returns for investors, not even equity guarantees that.
 This is why you’ll always see credit card salesman calling you, visiting your offices and pushing you to buy credit cards all the time.

 The saddest part is, majority of people who buy credit cards are in the age bracket of 20s and 30s.
 With no financial IQ and more desires.
 Most of them default and fall into the debt trap early and their credit score is ruined.
 Then they think “Oh I don’t bother about credit score because I’m never going to take a loan”

 However, little do they know, a bad credit score has far more consequences then you can ever imagine.
 You’ll need a good credit score for competitive exams, jobs.
 Employers are now conducting credit check as part of BGV (background verification).
 Even government for immigration and legal purposes can pull records too.
 You never know where life is going to take you few years down the line.